pietergheysens/azuredevopslabs/labs/azuredevops/agile/readme.md

     ![](images/083.png)

-1. If you would like to review a more sophisticated board with many more work items, select the **Parts Unlimited Team** from the team dropdown.
+1. If you would like to review a more sophisticated board with many more work items, select the **Parts Unlimited Team** from the team dropdown (the name of the team is again the name of the project you are working in).

     ![](images/084.png)